Mikadaisuki/2105Project/README.md

 Deliverable 3 introduction:<br>
 The cook and client can login by same account in Deliverable 2 introduction, after login they can see a button to view menu.<br>
-Cook can add in or delete meal in his own menu, client can see all meals from all cooks.<br>
+Chefs can freely choose to add and remove any meal from their own menu, all cooks can see their all meals by client.<br>
 Also, there is a MealTest class(path:com.example.a2105project(Test)) to test Meal class.